Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Trevor Connor 49:45

-a bunch that we could have picked in this episode.
-But what I found really fun about the clip you’re about to listen to, is a you hear a little bit of that researcher he talks about some of the history research, how they come up with these concepts, but then what’s On, as he goes into one of his first studies as a PhD student, and goes into the wealth, they wanted me to study the athletes doing three hour rides, but I had to be the one in the room or they’re doing the three hour ride.
-So I really tried to push for a two hour ride.
+There was a bunch that we could have picked in this episode but what I found really fun about the clip you’re about to listen to, is A) you hear a little bit of that researcher, he talks about some of the history research, how they come up with these concepts, but then what’s fun is he goes into one of his first studies as a PhD student, and goes into the “well, they wanted me to study the athletes doing three hour rides, but I had to be the one in the room while they’re doing the three hour ride so I really tried to push for a two hour ride”.
 So you hear one of the preeminent researchers basically saying, I wanted to be lazy.

-Let’s listen now.
-Yeah, so it seems to me that there is a potential to increase your your cycling performance by adding strength training.
+Yeah, so it seems to me that there is a potential to increase your cycling performance by adding strength training.

 Trevor Connor 50:34

-So I know there was some research earlier on 80s and 90s, that looked at whether strength training could help endurance athletes, and he concluded it really doesn’t because they were studying vo two Max and economy and it doesn’t seem like strength training will help vo two Max, there’s mixed results on economy.
+So I know there was some research earlier on 80s and 90s, that looked at whether strength training could help endurance athletes, and had concluded it really doesn’t because they were studying vO2 max and economy and it doesn’t seem like strength training will help vO2 max, there’s mixed results on economy.
 So I guess my question to you and this is what I found really interesting in your research is where are the benefits?
 How does strength training help endurance athletes?

-Yeah, probably, it’s we have the determining factors for us performance and probably that it seems like there is a small benefit on different places that ultimately adds up making the performance better in my point of view, so, take for instance, the work economy cycling economy measurements, as I read the literature, there is indications that when you are untrained or moderately trained, that you see an improved cycling economy, when re measuring it like the traditional way, by doing like five minutes submaximal exercise bouts below threshold, and you are in quite fresh state.
-There is in indications that work economy measure this way can be improved.
-What we have done in some of our studies we have we have prolonged this submaximal measurements.
-And in my first study, which was a part of my PhD, we had the ride cycling for three hours at low intensity.
-And then in the last hour of those three hours, we saw an improved economy, which we did not see in the beginning in the fresh state.
-And we finalized those three hours of submaximal riding with a payment at all our performance, that’s where they should have as high mean power output as possible.
+Yeah, probably, it’s – we have the determining factors for endurance performance and probably that it seems like there is a small benefit on different places that ultimately adds up, making the performance better in my point of view, so, take for instance, the work economy, cycling economy measurements.
+As I read the literature, there is indications that when you are untrained or moderately trained, that you see an improved cycling economy, when re measuring it like the traditional way, by doing like five minutes submaximal exercise bouts below threshold, and you are in quite fresh state.
+There is indications that work economy measure this way can be improved.
+What we have done in some of our studies we have prolonged this submaximal measurements and in my first study, which was a part of my PhD, we had the ride cycling for three hours at low intensity and then in the last hour of those three hours, we saw an improved economy, which we did not see in the beginning, in the fresh state.
+And we finalized those three hours of submaximal riding with a five minute all-out performance test, that’s where they should have as high mean power output as possible.
 And then we saw that strength training group, which improved their economy during the last hour or those three hours submaximal riding had quite large improvement in five minute power compared to the control group.
 So maybe then you have to induce some sort of fatigue, in order to see the benefits of the strength training in terms of the cycling economy, which then might have saved energy for the last five minute bouts of that test.

 Rob Pickels 52:57

-We’d love to talk to you about that research protocol.
-Because, you know, as you pointed out the traditional way of measuring the economy there, we didn’t really see any improvement there.
+We’d love to talk to you about that research protocol because, you know, as you pointed out the traditional way of measuring the economy, we didn’t really see any improvement there.
 And that seems to be how most people would fall back to the laboratory based measurement.
-What inspired you did you have any insight into the fact that strength training might improve during longer durations?
+What inspired you – did you have any insight into the fact that strength training might improve during longer durations?
 Why did you choose to do this sort of longer thing?
 And I love that you did because I think that that’s very relevant for people who are out on the road.

-Yeah, and that thing you’re mentioning there is one factor.
-Because we know that in especially the road cycling, that cyclists are cycling for many hours.
-And if they are just sitting in the peloton and waiting to go, the final push towards the end of the race.
-So one part of our choice was to imitate real competitions.
-And then, of course, we had in back of our head potential mechanisms, why strength training, could in theory, improve performance and also work economy.
-And some of those are maybe easier to detect in a more fatigued state and in the first state, and then we had a discussion, actually, whether it should be two or three hours submaximal cycling, and I was the PhD students who are supposed to do all the work.
-So I tried to argue carefully, that two hours might be enough.
-But then I had some supervisors and there is a reason why you have some supervisors.
-So then they argue that the three hours should be good.
+Yeah, and that thing you’re mentioning there is one factor because we know that in, especially the road cycling, that cyclists are cycling for many hours and if they are just sitting in the peloton and waiting to go, the final push towards the end of the race – so one part of our choice was to imitate real competitions.
+And then, of course, we had in back of our head, potential mechanisms why strength training could in theory improve performance and also work economy.
+And some of those are maybe easier to detect in a more fatigued state than in the fresh state, and then we had a discussion, actually, whether it should be two or three hours submaximal cycling, and I was the PhD student who are supposed to do all the work so I tried to argue carefully, that two hours might be enough.
+But then I had some supervisors and there is a reason why you have some supervisors so then they argue that the three hours should be good.
 So of course we went for three hours and afterwards, I do not regret that choice.

 Dede Barry 54:47

-Hey, listeners, it’s Didi Berry.
-Julie and I are launching our fresh new series this January that focuses 100% on the female endurance athlete as we bring in the new year.
-Our hope is to empower coaches and athletes with This cutting edge science based information that’s all about the female athlete will be covering topics like performance, nutrition, youth athletic development, and training throughout pregnancy.
+Hey, listeners, it’s Dede Barry.
+Julie and I are launching our fresh new series this January that focuses 100% on the female endurance athlete.
+As we bring in the new year, our hope is to empower coaches and athletes with this cutting edge science based information that’s all about the female athlete.
+We’ll be covering topics like performance, nutrition, youth athletic development, and training throughout pregnancy.
 We look forward to sharing this rich and enlightening information with you.

 Trevor Connor 55:16

 All right, so let’s finish out our favorite episodes.
 We have to finish with this.
 Chris, you actually were here for part of 2022.
-So you you explain this one a little bit?
+So can you explain this one a little bit?

 Chris Case 55:28

-The episode or the fact that it was riddled with?
-Well, I
+The episode or the fact that it was riddled with –

 Chris Case 55:34